 Correction to tour.

-In the Stonyhurst museum hall Robert de Lacy (1) is identified as the Earl of Chester on a time line display.
+In the Stonyhurst museum hall, Robert de Lacy (1) is identified as the Earl of Chester on a timeline display.
 That is incorrect.
-It is a 100 years off and they have the wrong guy!
+It is 100 years off and they have the wrong guy!
 The Earl of Chester was the father of Roger Fitz Eustace who took the surname de Lacy in 1193.
 He also inherited the title Earl of Chester.
 The Robert de Lacy they cite as such is the son of Ilbert of the Conquest and the father of Ralph the Red.
 It was that Robert de Lacy who made the initial grant of manors and lands including Aighton to Ralph the Red by charter Nov.
 23,1102.
-That first Robert is sometimes known as Robert Pontefract and was baron of that castle (built by his father), as well the Blackburn 100.
-After 1102 he became Lord of Bowland and held the honor of Clitheroe Bowland included Aighton where Stonyhurst Hall was later built.
+That first Robert is sometimes known as Robert Pontefract and was a baron of that castle (built by his father), as well the Blackburn 100.
+After 1102 he became Lord of Bowland and held the honor of Clitheroe.
+Bowland included Aighton where Stonyhurst Hall was later built.
 Ralph the Red, his illegitimate son, was the first of the de Lacy family to establish himself in the Clitheroe area including a manor at the castle rock taken from the Englishman Orm (circa 1102).

 Other than Stonyhurst`s myopic history tour it is a nice to see the interior rooms and grounds of Stonyhurst Hall.